What Is Performance Marketing?

-- In the conversion of leads from visits and with pay per action (PPA), new income opportunities are attained with mobile strategies.
+- When converting visitors to leads with pay per action (PPA), new income opportunities can be attained with mobile strategies.

-- Thanks to technological advances in artificial intelligence, performance marketing will likely see a hike in efficiency.
+- Thanks to technological advances in artificial intelligence, performance marketing will likely see increased efficiency.
 AI will help us better understand how to both increase ROI and to optimize campaigns in real time.

-Recently, Captio carried out a study called The New Normal: Performance Advertising Drives Effectiveness with 152 marketers from the United States, the United Kingdom, Germany and France.
-The top recommendations from the study are:
+Recently, Captio carried out a study called The New Normal: Performance Advertising Drives Effectiveness with 152 marketers from the United States, the United Kingdom, Germany, and France.
+The top recommendations from the study are the following:

-- Implementing performance marketing strategies helps to distinguish yourself from the competition.
-This is even more true in an era in which this discipline is still emerging and still in the process of dispersion.
+- Implementing performance marketing strategies helps distinguish your brand from the competition.
+This is even more true in an era when this discipline is still emerging.

-- Advertising agencies are implementing performance marketing into their strategies because they offer a better ROI.
+- Advertising agencies are implementing performance marketing into their strategies because it offers a better ROI.